 The vent connector—sometimes referred to as the vent boot, is the piece that connects your inducer fan to the flue vent.
 It is very important that the vent boot is always tight and secure.
 A leak in the vent boot will cause harmful combustion gases to seep into your house.

 Furnace Humidifier Maintenance

 In dry climates, your HVAC system might include a humidifier to help maintain comfortable humidity levels in your home.
-The purpose of a humidifier is to add moisture into the air.
+The purpose of a humidifier is to add moisture to the air.
 Proper humidity levels are necessary for indoor comfort.
 Having the correct humidity levels also helps prevent skin dryness, allergies, and breathing problems.

 There are three common types of central humidifiers that are installed in homes:

 - Reservoir humidifiers: These humidifiers have a rotating pad that picks up water from a small reservoir.
 As air blows across the pad, moisture goes into the air, increasing the humidity level inside your home.

 - Flow-through humidifiers: These humidifiers are also known as “drip-style” humidifiers.
 They work by constantly dripping a small stream of water across a pad.
 As air blows across the pad moisture is introduced into the air, increase the humidity level inside your home.